Pragma-Info-Systems/Pragma-Info-Systems/README.md

 ## Client Testimonials

-> "Pragma Info Systems transformed our IT staffing process.
+> "Pragma Info Systems transformed our IT services process.
 They delivered highly qualified engineers within days, not weeks.
 Our project velocity improved by 40%."
 > — **James Mitchell**, CTO, DataStream Corp ★★★★★

 > "The BI dashboard they built for us consolidated data from 12 sources into a single pane of glass.
 Leadership can now make decisions in hours instead of days."